-Abraham Lincoln Elementary School Case Study
+Abraham Lincoln Elementary School

-Case Study / December 23, 2015 / Advanced Buildings
+Case Study / December 23, 2015 / Building Innovation, New Construction

 In September 2010, the Abraham Lincoln Elementary School opened its new green building, ready to accommodate 600 students.
 This new building includes masonry and steel construction, a 3,300 square foot state-of-the-art library and media center, a 5,700 square foot gymnasium, an auditorium and a 383-seat cafeteria.
 The school’s original 60,000 square foot building (located next door) was demolished and replaced with a synthetic turf playing field, resilient track and parking lot.
 The facility contains high efficiency systems and meets or exceeds all requirements of the Massachusetts Collaborative for High Performance Schools.
-The designers of the school worked with the NSTAR to follow the Advanced Buildings® Core Performance Guide.
+The designers of the school worked with the NSTAR to follow the New Construction® Core Performance Guide.